How to Use Honey in Tea

 While experts disagree on the level of health benefit received through honey consumption, we do know that it contains good things that our bodies need.

 Hot tea sweetened with honey can soothe indigestion problems.
-And, some people swear it helps allergy suffers with regular consumption.
+And, some people swear it helps allergy sufferers.

 Energy from Honey